Understanding the Electronic Signature Lawfulness for Supervision in United States

 -

-How does airSlate SignNow handle document security in relation to electronic signature lawfulness for supervision in the United States?
+How does airSlate SignNow handle security regarding electronic signature lawfulness for supervision in the United States?